ScryEngineering/scrygroup.com/content/tutorial-pages/2018-02-06/python-excepthook-logging.md

 sys.excepthook = handle_unhandled_exception
 ```

 This is something we can use with logging to make sure any unhandled exception will end up in our log files without us having to modify the source of other modules.
 Unfortunately this won't work well with threading or multiprocessing without a few modifications that we will explain shortly.
-Take for example the situation where some code runs on another thread such as a GUI thread:
+Take for example the situation where some code runs on another thread such as a <abbr title="Graphical User Interface Programming Interface">GUI</abbr> thread:

 ```python
 Exception in thread Thread-1: